Razvan2107/Social-Network/README.md

 Basic functionalities (functional requirements):

--User management: CRUD operations (to advance more quickly, I suggest reading these users, initially from a CSV file and then from a Databade implemented in PostgreSQL).
+-User management: CRUD operations (to advance more quickly, I suggest reading these users, initially from a CSV file and then from a Database implemented in PostgreSQL).
 -Management of friendship relationships between users: adding/removing a friend.
 -Determining the community to which a certain user belongs (the connected component of the network that contains the respective user).
 -Message management: sending/deleting a message.